nlenno1/moviewiki-ms3/readme_assets/testing.md

 I used the Sign Up page as it contains all the colours on the site and is accessabily by a user who is not signed in.

 During testing, an issue was raised that the white h1 header text did not contrast enough with the background because the background of the h1 element was set to transparent/white by default.
 The error occured even though the header is placed on the header image using position relative and absolute.
 To rectify this issue, I altered the background colour of the h1 element to a translucent black.
-This darkened the image behind it, emplasizing the header text by increasing the contrast and giving the h1 itself element a darker background for the A11y test.
+This darkened the image behind it, emphasizing the header text by increasing the contrast and giving the h1 itself element a darker background for the A11y test.

 After this change, the Sign Up page **passed** the colour contrast test with no issues.